omnect/omnect-cli/README.md

   - Inject `boot.scr`
 - File
   - Copy a file into the image, restricted to partitions boot, cert, factory
+- SSH
+  - Open an ssh tunnel on a device in the field to connect to it.

 # Download prebuild Docker image
 - login to azure docker registry either via admin user